Rolf Potts, author of the book Vagabonding, describes it as:

 You don’t have to be rich to travel extensively.

 There is no need to start hating money…it does come in useful.
-But don’t structure your entire life around getting it!
+But don’t structure your entire life around getting more of it!

 Budget destinations such as Asia, Africa, and South America are loaded with adventure and culture.
 Many destinations cost a fraction of what you spend to live at home daily.
 For the cost of one average dinner and movie night in the United States, you could eat, sleep, and play for days in Thailand!